 4.5 / 5

-Jack Russell Terrier Insurance in New Zealand - What You Need to Know
+Jack Russell Terrier Insurance in Australia - What You Need to Know

 Key Breed Facts

-• Size & weight: Small breed, typically 5 - 8 kg as adults.
-Their small size helps keep veterinary costs and insurance premiums lower compared to medium and large breeds
+• Size & weight: Small breed, typically 5 - 8 kg.
+Their compact size results in lower medication and surgical costs

 • Temperament: Bold, energetic, and intelligent.
-Jack Russells are fearless and athletic for their size, which can lead to injuries from jumping, digging, and encounters with larger animals
+Their fearless nature and strong prey drive can lead to adventurous encounters with wildlife

 Common Health Conditions in Jack Russell Terriers